swidler/roam-python/README.md

     The script can also be run from the command line, using flags for the required parameters, as follows: run_roam.py -f "path to bam file" -n "sample name" -a "sample abbreviation" -l "library--single or double" The rest of the parameters can be specified as well, to override defaults (quoted strings, except where noted):
-    -le chrom lengths, specified with no quotes or commas, eg -le 12345 23456 (must correspond with chromosome list, below) -s sample species
+    -co path of config file (different config files can be used for different runs) -le chrom lengths, specified with no quotes or commas, eg -le 12345 23456 (must correspond with chromosome list, below) -s sample species
 	-c list of chromosomes to use, a list specified with no quotes or commas, eg -c chr1 chr2 chr3